MianxinLiu/MAHGCN-code/README.md

 Liu, M., Zhang, H., Shi, F., & Shen, D. (2021).
 Building dynamic hierarchical brain networks and capturing transient meta-states for early mild cognitive impairment diagnosis.
 In Medical Image Computing and Computer Assisted Intervention–MICCAI 2021

-****Note that**: The previously uploaded atlas mapping matrics were found to be generated with linear interpolation, as a result of usage of Matlab version "imresizen".
+****Note that**: The previously uploaded atlas mapping matrics are confirmed to be generated with linear interpolation, as a result of usage of Matlab version image resize "imresizen".
 We now provide a python implementation of the atlas mapping estimation and suggest a nearest neighbor-based interpolation.